unaffected/ruthless.heavens/README.md

 - Omniscient: Reach the peak of power via the mind skill tree.
 - Transcendent: Reach the peak of power via the soul skill tree.

+Additionally, there are secondary win conditions that may come into play in a variety of situations, such as when specific cards are played or specific events are revealed during the event phase.

 ## Losing

 There are four primary loss conditions: